Mate0Alvarez/worlcup_game_prediction_react/README.md

     }
 ```

+### User Auth
+Enable authentication by e-mail and password in the Firebase Authentication section.

 The `users` collection will be created automatically when each user registers.

-Once the app is available in Firebase, having loaded games, rename the `.env.example` file located at the root of the project to `.env` and fill in the Firebase-provided configuration variables:
+Once the app is available in Firebase, having loaded games and the users authentication enabled, rename the `.env.example` file located at the root of the project to `.env` and fill in the Firebase-provided configuration variables:

 ```
 REACT_APP_FIREBASE_API_KEY=